Banner for Fan Energy Index article

 The need for better fan efficiency

-Previous efficiency metrics
+Previous fan efficiency metrics before FEI

 FMEG rating is similar to FEG but in addition to the fan wheel it also takes into account the motor, transmission and drive components.
 It is what is called a ‘wire to air’ metric which means its measure of efficiency calculated from the air power out in relation to the electric power in.
 It is a single point metric again taking into account the peak (best) efficiency of the system.